amminer/ansifier/README.md

 ## 🕹️ Usage <a name="usage"></a>

-`ansifier` or `python -m ansifier` exposes a command-line interface.
+In your preferred shell, running `ansifier` or `python -m ansifier` exposes a command-line interface.
 The CLI takes an extensive array of arguments which are pretty thoroughly documented in the `--help` output.

 ```txt
 usage: ansifier [-h] [-v] [-H MAX_HEIGHT] [-W MAX_WIDTH] [-c LIMIT_HIGH_CHARS]